arunkumarreddyc/mongodbqueries/readme.md

 - 7.Find only the product name and product material
 - 8.Find all products which contain the value of soft in product material
 - 9.Find products which contain product color indigo  and product price 492.00
+- 10.Delete the products which product price value are 36.00